dogeplusplus/pensum-perdiscere/README.md

 ## What we learned
 - Using LangChain
 - Using Claude API
-- How to make a user interface with NiceGUI (and that it's not actually that nice)
+- How to make a user interface with NiceGUI

 ## What's next for PePe (PensumPerdiscere)
 - Being able to ramp up the difficulty levels of quizzes